Similarity Index and Plagiarism

 How Should Similarity Reports Be Interpreted?

-When evaluating similarity reports, it is crucial to consider not only the similarity percentage but also which sections are flagged as similar, the nature of these similarities, and whether they are appropriately supported by citations.
+When evaluating similarity reports, it is essential to consider not only the similarity percentage, but also which sections are flagged as similar, the nature of these similarities, and whether they are appropriately supported by due citations.

 Conclusion

-Similarity reports are valuable tools for preventing plagiarism in academic work; however, they are not designed to detect plagiarism directly.
+Similarity reports are valuable tools to prevent plagiarism in academic work; however, they are not designed to directly detect plagiarism.
 A low similarity index does not guarantee a plagiarism-free study.
-Proper understanding and interpretation of these reports are essential to uphold academic integrity.
+Proper understanding and interpretation of these reports are central to uphold academic integrity.